astropy/photutils/docs/photutils/grouping.rst

     >>> starlist['x_mean'].name = 'x_0'
     >>> starlist['y_mean'].name = 'y_0'

 Now, let's find the stellar groups.
-We start by creating `~photutils.DAOGroup` object.
+We start by creating a `~photutils.DAOGroup` object.
 Here we set its ``crit_separation`` parameter ``2.5 * fwhm``, where the stellar ``fwhm`` was defined above when we created the stars as 2D Gaussians.
 In general one will need